-MSM = men who have sex with men; NA = not applicable; OR = odds ratio; RCT = randomized, controlled trial; STI = sexually transmitted infection.

-No consistent evidence was found that interventions increased sexual activity in adolescents.
+MSM = men who have sex with men; NA = not applicable; OR = odds ratio; RCT = randomized, controlled trial; STI = sexually transmitted infection. \ No consistent evidence was found that interventions increased sexual activity in adolescents.

-880 16 December 2014 Annals of Internal Medicine Volume 161 • Number 12 ters for Disease Control and Prevention Community Guide found community-based individual, group, and community-level interventions to be effective in reducing the risk for STIs in MSM (72).
+Guide found community-based individual, group, and community-level interventions to be effective in reducing the risk for STIs in MSM (72).

 Another limitation of our review is that intervention intensity was difficult to ascertain.
 We estimated the intervention time, but trials did not always provide details of contact time, and the chosen cut points of 30 minutes and 2 hours were somewhat arbitrary.
 Although greater contact time improved the likelihood of reducing STIs, the minimum time necessary for benefit was not clear.
-Further, the quality and intensity of counseling provided in usual care influence trial results; when usual care is extremely minimal, a relatively brief intervention might improve it enough to show a benefit.
+Further, the quality and intensity of counseling provided in usual care influences trial results; when usual care is extremely minimal, a relatively brief intervention might improve on it enough to show a benefit.